Last Updated on 5 June 2026

 - Migdol Tower: a rare fortified entrance structure inspired by Syrian military architecture

-Best temples around Luxor
+Best temples near Luxor

 Beyond the city, there are a few temples within driving distance of Luxor that make fantastic half-day trips.
-I’ve recommended 2 stand-out options below— and best of all, you’ll usually enjoy them with far fewer crowds than the main sites in Luxor!
+I’ve recommended two stand-out options below— and best of all, you’ll usually enjoy them with far fewer crowds than the main sites in Luxor!

 >>> Read my complete list of the 10 best ancient temples in Egypt for more highlights beyond Luxor!